mebusy/notes/dev_notes/AI_CS188.md

 ![](../imgs/cs188_state_space_graph.png)

 - In a search graph, each state also occurs only once!
+    - This is a really small state space graph search problem, we'll use it as our running example.
+But keep in mind this is just to illustrative purposes.
+In practice, you would **never** first draw a state space graph and then solve it.

 ![](../imgs/cs188_search_graph.png)